OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 * [Project logos](https://octopus.com/docs/projects/export-import#project-logos)
 * [Triggers](https://octopus.com/docs/projects/export-import#triggers)

-## Authentication integration
+## Authentication system integration

-Most organizations, if not all will have some existing authentication system already set up.
-Active Directory is probably the most widely used one.
-Octopus Deploy can integrate with Active Directory plus others such as Azure Active Directory, GoogleApps, Okta, GitHub and LDAP.
-Be sure to check out the[ authentication provider compatibility documentation](https://octopus.com/docs/security/authentication/auth-provider-compatibility) for more info.
+Most organizations have an existing authentication system set up.
+Active Directory is a widely-used example.
+Octopus Deploy can integrate with several authentication systems, including:

+- Active Directory
+- Azure Active Directory
+- Google Authenticator
+- Okta
+- GitHub
+- LDAP

+Check out the[ authentication provider compatibility documentation](https://octopus.com/docs/security/authentication/auth-provider-compatibility) for more information.

-Authentication is one of the things you will most likely want to set up and have as a consistent experience for all your users.
-If you are introducing Octopus Deploy into your environment the last thing you want to do is give your users another username/password combo to have to manage and deal with.
+Authentication should be set up to provide a consistent experience for all your users.
+If you're introducing Octopus Deploy into your environment, you want to avoid giving your users another username/password combination to manage.

 ## Personalize your space

-Before I wrap up this blog post I want to share one small thing I’ve done that’s been fun to do and **useful**.
-Customizing the Spaces I have set up with descriptions and logos!
+Something fun and valuable I did, that I recommend you do, too, is customizing your spaces with descriptions and logos.

-Under Configuration > Spaces and then in each Space you can add a description and a logo, which is helpful to quickly see what your Spaces are.
-And also easy for others working with you to see what each Space does.
+Under **Configuration**, then **Spaces**, and then in each Octopus Space, you can add a description and a logo.
+Adding these helps you quickly identify your spaces.
+It also makes it easy for others working with you to distinguish each space.

 ![Octopus Deploy Spaces Personalized](spaces.png)

-## Next Steps
+## Next steps

 I'm really starting to feel comfortable with Octopus Deploy.
-I still don't know everything about the product but the jigsaw pieces are starting to come together and I'm enjoying this learning journey!
+There's always more to learn but the jigsaw pieces are coming together and I'm enjoying my learning journey.

-Is there anything you'd like to see me cover or answer about Octopus Deploy?
-If so please let me know and I can cover them in part 4 of this blog post!
+If there's anything you want me to cover or answer about Octopus Deploy, please let me know and I can cover them in part 4.
+Reach out to [sarah.lean@octopus.com](mailto:sarah.lean@octopus.com) or leave a comment below.

+We'll add links to other posts in the series as they become available.

+!include <zero-to-hero>

+Happy deployments!